DanielaHz/2D-Cloth-Simulation-using-the-Mass-Spring-Damping-Approach/README.md

 - GTest: For unit testing.

 ## Mathematical Concepts
-- **Ordinary Differential Equations (ODEs)**: Used to model the movement of particles over time.
+- **Ordinary Differential Equations (ODEs)**: Used to model the movement of the point masses over time.
-- **Numerical Methods**: Runge-Kutta 4 (RK4) as the time integrator and also the Velvet integrator.
+- **Numerical Methods**: Runge-Kutta 4 (RK4) as the time integrator.
 - **Physically-Based Animation**: Simulation of particle systems and interactions.
-- **Physics**: Forces such as gravity, spring mechanics.
+- **Physics**: Forces such as gravity, spring, damping and drag. ***Note:Collision detection was not implemented in this application.***
-- **Note: Collission in particles can be a very difficult to handle so intial I will avoid this. **
 - **Structural Mechanics**: Modeling particle grids to simulate material properties and forces within the system.

+## Dependencies
+Ensure that NGL is installed on your computer.
+You can find the installation instructions and more information here: NGL - The NCCA Graphics Library.: https://github.com/NCCA/NGL

+## Installation and Build
+1. Clone the repository:
+    - git clone git@github.com:NCCA/programming-project-DanielaHz.git
+2. Build the project:
+    - Windows :- mkdir build; cd build ; cmake -DCMAKE_PREFIX_PATH=~/NGL/ .. ; cmake --build .
+    - Linux / Mac mkdir build; cd build; cmake -DCMAKE_PREFIX_PATH=~/NGL/ .. ; make

+## Usage
+1. Navigate to the build directory:
+    - cd build
+2. Run the program:
+    - ./ClothSimulation
+3. Run the unit tests:
+    - ./ClothSimulationTests

 ## Classes

-### Mass
-Represents a particle in the cloth.
+- **Mass**: Represents a points mass in the cloth.

-### Spring
-Represents a spring connecting two particles.
+- **Spring**:Represents a spring connecting two particles.

-### TimeIntegrator
-Calculate the new velocty and position integrating the final force of any mass in the system
+- **TimeIntegrator**:Calculate the new velocty and position integrating the final force of all point masses in the system.

-### Cloth
-Handles the cloth simulation, including initialization, force calculations, state updates, and rendering.
+- **Cloth**:Handles the cloth simulation, including initialization, force calculations, state updates, and draw.

-### Simulation
-Manages the simulation logic, integrating Cloth and NGLScene.
+- **Simulation**:Manages the simulation logic, integrating Cloth and NGLScene.

-### NGLScene
-Manages the OpenGL context and calls drawCloth to render the particles and springs.
+- **NGLScene**:Manages the OpenGL context and calls drawCloth to render the particles and springs.

-### main
-Initializes the Qt application, sets up the OpenGL format, initializes the simulation, and runs the main loop.
+- **main**:Initializes the Qt application, sets up the OpenGL format, initializes the simulation, and runs the main loop.

 ## UML Diagram

 ![UML-diagram](images/UML_Final_Design.jpg)

-## Flowchart Description

-1. Start: The application begins in main.
-2. Initialize Application:
-    2.1 main initializes the Qt application and sets up the OpenGL format.
-    2.2 main initializes Simulation.
-3. Simulation Logic:
-    3.1 Simulation initializes Cloth and NGLScene.
-    3.2 Simulation manages the main simulation loop.
-4. Cloth Simulation:
-    4.1 Cloth initializes Mass and Spring objects.
-    4.2 Cloth calculates forces and updates states for the particles and springs.
-    4.3 Cloth uses TimeIntegrator to compute new positions and velocities for masses.
-5. Rendering:
-    5.1 NGLScene calls drawCloth to render the particles and springs using OpenGL.
-6. Repeat:
-    6.1 This is repeat it until the cloth is in a equilirbium state. (total forces = 0)